We look forward to a future of continuing to support innovation in health, just as we have since 1553

 When Guy's and St Thomas' Hospital NHS Trust achieved Foundation Trust status in 2004, the name of the charity was changed to Guy's and St Thomas' Charity.

 In April 2015, the charity stopped being an NHS charity and became independent from the Department of Health.
-Its mission and strategy continued to be the same.

 No comments yet, be the first to add one!